How to Use Incense Every Day (Without Changing Your Routine)

 Morning Focus (5–7 min)

-1. Light a citrus/tea or light wood stick; sit upright.
+1. Light a citrus/tea or light wood incense stick; sit upright.

 2. Take three slow breaths; name today’s top 3 tasks.

-3. When the first third burns, start your most important 25‑minute work block.
+3. When the first third burns, start your focused work block.

 Afternoon Reset (5 min)

-1. Open a window slightly; light a herbal/green stick.
+1. Open a window slightly; light a herbal/green incense stick.

-3. Let the smoke mark a clean slate before your next task.
+3. Smoke signals a clean slate before your next task.

 Evening Unwind (8–10 min)

-3. When the stick finishes, close your day with one sentence: “Today I’m grateful for …”
+3. Close your day with one sentence: “Today I’m grateful for …”

-Tip: Start with just one ritual and keep it under 10 minutes.
+Tip: Start with one ritual and stay under 10 minutes.
 Consistency beats intensity.

-• By mood: Citrus/tea → focus; cedar/sandalwood → grounding; herbal/green → refresh.
+• By mood: Citrus/tea → focus; cedar/sandalwood → calm; agarwood → luxury & meditation.

-• By material: Look for natural wood–herb–resin blends without synthetic accelerants.
+• By material: Choose natural wood-resin-herb blends, no accelerants.

-• By burn time: Short sticks (10–15 min) suit micro‑rituals; longer sticks for extended reading or meditation.
+• By burn time: Short sticks for micro‑rituals; longer sticks for extended meditation.

 Safety & Ventilation

-• Burn on a stable holder; keep away from fabrics and drafts.
+• Burn on stable holder, away from fabrics/drafts.

 FAQs